1. What is purpose of the Czernowitz-L mailing list?

 To unsubscribe from the list, send a message to Czernowitz-L-Request@cornell.edu:

-In the body of the message, just include the word: LEAVE
+In the subject line of the message, just include the word: LEAVE and nothing else.

 5. Now what happens?